-These are the five things you should do before you act on any thoughts you have about divorce.
+There are several things you should do before you act on any thoughts you have about divorce.
 These steps are specific to Ontario divorce but can be applied to divorce in most provinces.
-It’s important to be certain that you have done the things you need to do to feel good about your decisions.
+It’s important to be certain that you have done what you need to accomplish to feel good about your decisions.
 Here are the top five things to do:

 1. Talk to a Marriage Counselor or other professional who may be able to help you save your marriage.

 Even if you don’t think there’s hope for your marriage or common-law relationship, “divorce counselling” can help you discover what went wrong, how to cope, and how to pick up the pieces and go on.
 And, you don’t have to wait for your spouse to participate to benefit from speaking with a counselor.

 If you don’t know how to find a qualified counsellor, our firm will be glad to recommend one or you can check out the directory of professionals of the Ontario Association for Marriage and Family Therapy at http://www.oamft.on.ca/.

 Your employment, social, or religious contacts might also provide recommendations.